Inconvenient Values

 Simple.
 Powerful.
 World class.

-Here are three questions that can help filter the signal from the noise…
+Here are three critical questions that help filter the signal from the noise…

 XY / Y = X